-Jogging: Jogging up to 2 strides incurs a $\frac{1}{2}$ point penalty, jogging beyond 2 strides will incur a 2 point penalty.
+Jogging: Jogging up to 2 strides incurs a 1⁄2 point penalty, jogging beyond 2 strides up until one-half circle or one-half the length of the arena will incur a 2 point penalty.
 Jogging in excess of one-half circle or one-half the length of the arena will result in a score of 0.
-In determining whether a $\frac{1}{2}$ or 2 point penalty has been incurred, it is useful for a judge to consider the distance traveled and to count the steps of the rear legs.
-Four steps and under would represent 2 or less strides and require a $\frac{1}{2}$ point penalty; 5 steps and more, therefore, would require a 2 point penalty.
+In determining whether a 1⁄2 or 2 point penalty has been incurred, it is useful for a judge to consider the distance traveled and to count the steps of the rear legs.
+Four steps and under would represent 2 or less strides and require a 1⁄2 point penalty.

 Run-Downs: Runs lengthwise through the arena.
 They shall be made as described in the given pattern, unless the judge indicated otherwise due to arena conditions.
 The horse shall demonstrate a relaxed fluid attitude when starting a run-down and throughout the maneuver.
 The horse shall use controlled speed consistent with the size of the arena and the condition of the ground.
 The horse shall travel in a straight line with a minimum of contact with the rider.

 Straight, controlled run-downs with square, smooth stops, maintaining suppleness and proper head position are desirable.